dineshkummarc/1HJS/README.md

 And now the null check on `obj` is done for me!

 That's what this tiny library is about.
+Docs, code and tests (in that order) in one small hour.

 License
 =======